verhas/pyama/README.md

 * [snippet handler](./doc/snippet.md) can recognize code snippets in program source files and can copy these into documentation files (especially into markdown files)

+* [shell snippet handler](./doc/shellsnippet.md) can executes external program and use the output of the code as snippet

 * [javahandler](./doc/javahandler.md) can create constructors, setters, getters, `equals` and `hashCode` methods as well as `toString` and nested builder class in Java classes.